 Changing the IP Address of Your Router

-So, no matter what device you're using, you can now find your Router's IP address.
-It is useful if you want to update the settings or make a configuration adjustment.
+So, no matter your device, you can now find your Router's IP address.
+It is helpful to update the settings or make a configuration adjustment.
 But what if you change your IP address?
-Using a VPN to change your IP address is the most effective way to do it.
+Using a VPN to change your IP address is the most effective way.
 To preserve your privacy, a VPN alters your IP address and, as a result, masks your location.
-It secures your internet by encrypting it, and changing your Router's IP using a VPN also changes the IP of any devices connected to that Router.
+It secures your internet by encrypting it and changing your Router's IP using a VPN also changes the IP of any devices connected to that Router.

-You’ve probably heard the word “network” or “wifi” before but haven’t given it much attention.
-Your router IP address may be required for fundamental tasks such as setting up or configuring your home network.
-Finding a router’s IP address isn’t tricky, but it does require some knowledge and internet savvy.
+You've probably heard the word "network" or "wifi" before but haven't given it much attention.
+Your router IP address may require fundamental tasks such as setting up or configuring your home network.
+Finding a router's IP address isn't tricky, but it does require some knowledge and internet savvy.

-Routers are essentially miniature computers, complete with a CPU and memory to handle the data flowing in and out of your network.
-You will need to know how to locate a router’s IP address if you want to use it for the first time.
-It’s also where your network is secured, where you can set up port forwarding rules and modify the name of your networks.
+Routers are essentially miniature computers with a CPU and memory to handle the data flowing in and out of your network.
+You must know how to locate a router's IP address if you want to use it for the first time.
+It's also where your network is secured, where you can set up port forwarding rules and modify the name of your networks.

 Do you value your privacy online?